gemc/clas12Tags_old/README.md

-To change configuration from FTOn to FTOff, replace the lines:
+To change configuration from FTOn to FTOff, replace the keywords and variations as follows:

 ```